-6.2 Performance comparison in large-scale networks
+6.2.
+Performance comparison for large-scale networks

 In this section, we compare the cost and latency performance of different schemes in hop-based large-scale networks.
-In this section, 20000 or 40000 nodes with transmission range $R_t = 0.03$ are placed in a unit radius disk.
+For these simulations, 20000 or 40000 nodes with transmission range $R_t = 0.03$ are placed in a unit radius disk.
 The center node searches for a random target from nodes within M hops away.
-We test for M = 12 and M = 16; with these values of M, the flooding area is far away from the border of the whole large network and no edge effects need to be taken into account.
+We test for M = 12 and M = 16; with these values of M, the flooding area is far away from the border of the whole large networks and no edge effects need to be taken into account.

-Our proposed two-tier scheme is to set the first hop limit to $\lceil \frac{M}{2} \rceil$ and the second hop limit to M. Our proposed threetier scheme is to set the first hop limit to 1, the second hop limit to $\lceil \frac{M+1}{2} \rceil$ and the third hop limit to M. We also measure the performance of all the two-tier, three-tier and four-tier schemes and pick the minimum of each scheme as the ideal value for these n-tier schemes.
+Our proposed two-ring scheme is to set the first hop limit to $\lceil \frac{M}{2} \rceil$ and the second hop limit to M. Our proposed three-ring scheme is to set the first hop limit to 1, the second hop limit to $\lceil \frac{M+1}{2} \rceil$ and the third hop limit to M. We also measure the performance of all possible two-ring, three-ring and four-ring schemes and pick the minimum of each scheme as the ideal value for these n-ring schemes.

-Fig. 4 shows the results.
+Figure 4 shows the results.
 As can be seen from this figure, the expansion ring's savings are less than zero, that is, it costs even more than the basic once-for-all scheme.
-The DSR scheme, as a member of the two-tier scheme family, does have some savings over the once-for-all scheme.
+The DSR scheme, as a member of the two-ring scheme family, does have some savings over the once-for-all scheme.
 However, the savings are low.
-The reason is that it is the worst of all the two-tier schemes, as proven in Section 4.
-Our twotier scheme has less cost saving than our three-tier scheme.
+The reason is that it is the worst of all the two-ring schemes, as proven in Section 4.
+Our two-ring scheme has less cost saving than our three-ring scheme.
 However, their difference is small, and both schemes' performance approaches that of the ideal schemes.
-From simula-
+From simulation, the performance of the best four-ring scheme is less than that of the best three-ring scheme, which supports our conjecture that (n+1)-ring schemes may not be better than n-ring schemes for $n \ge 3$.
+The network density and the maximum number of hops